-Keeping Our Promise Rochester is the most comprehensive resettlement program for Afghan, Iraqi and Kurdish interpreters and support personnel in the United States today.
+Keeping Our Promise, Inc. is the most comprehensive resettlement program for Afghan, Iraqi and Kurdish interpreters and support personnel in the United States today.

 Based in Rochester, NY, we assist with initial visa applications under the Special Immigrant Visa Program.
 Once visas are granted, we will find and furnish our allies' first apartments, and help with finding employment.
 We help with a modest vehicle to get to work.
 Caring Circles help with fully integrating families into their new lives to quickly become contributing members of the Rochester, NY community.